 Beautiful Mount Titlis.
 Photo: photogearch/Depositphotos

-It’ll be an early start, but seeing the sun rise over the mountains above 3,000m on national day promises to be a special experience.
+It'll be an early start, but seeing the sun rise over the mountains above 3,000m on National Day promises to be a special experience.
 Mount Titlis in Engelberg is opening its cableway before sunrise and inviting visitors to ascend to the summit to watch the sun come up.
-If you can stomach a 4am start, sign up for the special package, which includes the cable car trip, a walking tour to the summit and a buffet breakfast in the Panorama restaurant.
+If you can stomach a 4am start, sign up for the special package, which includes the cable car trip, a walking tour to the summit and enjoy a coffee and croissant breakfast (NB: the buffet breakfast in the Panorama restaurant is sold out).
 More details here.